sanjaii/nosql-tool/README.md

 ### Adding Records into the Specified Collection

 `./bin/cli create collection_name valid_json_in_single_quotes `adds key-value pairs into a collection that exist.

-You can pass multiple key-value pairs
+You can also pass multiple key-value pairs like shown in below.

 If you run `./bin/cli create Users '{"name":"Sanjay", "username":"sanjaii", "age": "25"}' '{"name":"Uday", "username":"uday123", "age": "23"}'` it will produce *db.json* like this